exercism/v3/languages/ruby/exercises/concept/numbers/.docs/introduction.md

 They are implemented through the `Integer` and `Float` classes.

 The `Float` and `Integer` classes have methods that will coerce values from one to the other. `Integer` numbers are precise to a whole unit, while `Float` has precision that is fractional to an whole number.
-This means that coercing a float to an integer may result in loss of precision.

 In this exercise you must conditionally execute logic.
 A common way to do this in Ruby is by using an `if/else` statement: